sdkdeepa/sdkdeepa/README.md

 #### I love to share my knowledge

-I love to share my knowledge to the community and here are the events I have spoken at virtual meetups and global conferences.
+I love to share my knowledge to the community and here are the events I have spoken at meetsup and conferences (in-person and virtual).

 <h3>Upcoming speaking engagements</h3>